microsoft/EdgeML/tools/SeeDot/README.md

 1. The model files are generated within `arduinodump/arduino/16/rnn/usps10`.
 Copy all the files to `arduinodump/arduino`.
 2. Open the Arduino sketch file located at `arduinodump/arduino/arduino.ino` in the [Arduino IDE](https://www.arduino.cc/en/main/software).
-3. Connect the Arduino microcontroller to the computer and choose the correct board configuration.
+3. Connect the Arduino micro-controller to the computer and choose the correct board configuration.
 4. Upload the sketch to the device.
 5. Open the Serial Monitor and select baud rate specified in the sketch (default is 115200) to monitor the output.
 6. The average prediction time is computed for every iteration.
 On an Arduino Uno, the average prediction time is around 280000 micro seconds.